ioseph01/CECS-327-Assignment-1/README.md

 In a terminal, launch the data server with `python3 data_server.py`.

-Without closing that terminal, bind the app server with `python3 app_server.py`.
+Without closing that terminal, bind the app server with `python3 app_server.py` in a second terminal.

 In a third terminal, connect to the app server with the client with `python3 client.py`.